Idaho Possession of Paraphernalia

 What is Paraphernalia?

-1. Those items used to distribute, contain, or transport drugs, and
+- Those items used to distribute, contain, or transport drugs, and

-2. Those used to ingest drugs.
+- Those used to ingest drugs.

 This distinction can be important, especially since things like ordinary household items such as scales or spoons can be also used in the distribution or consumption of illegal drugs.
 The circumstances of where the items were found and what they were found with becomes important to the case.

-Advertising or Selling Paraphernalia
+Advertising or Selling Drug Paraphernalia

 It is unlawful for any person to place in any newspaper, magazine, handbill, or other publication any advertisement, knowing, or under circumstances where one reasonably should know, that the purpose of the advertisement, in whole or in part, is to promote the sale of objects designed or intended for use as drug paraphernalia.

-Penalties For Possession of Drug Paraphernalia in Idaho
+Penalties For Possession of Paraphernalia in Idaho

-A conviction for Possession of Paraphernalia is no small matter.
+A conviction for Possession of Drug Paraphernalia is no small matter.
 Upon conviction for possession of paraphernalia, a person may be imprisoned for not more than one (1) year, fined up to $1,000, or both.
 Punishments can also include: community service, probation, drug and alcohol education, etc. An experienced Idaho attorney can often help you defeat the charge and keep the matter off your record.

 See: Idaho Code 37-2734A

-Let Us Fight Your Paraphernalia Charge
+Let Our Idaho Attorneys Fight Your Paraphernalia Charge

 We scrutinize every case for police mistakes or misconduct and to exploit the weaknesses in prosecution's case to your advantage.